 Is it safe to reheat turkey in a microwave?

-Yes, it is safe to reheat turkey in a microwave.
+Yes, reheating turkey in a microwave is safe.
 Considering there is leftover or precooked turkey, it may be safely reheated to a core temperature of 74 degrees Celsius or 165 degrees Fahrenheit.

 Take care not to overcook or undercook the turkey.
 Eating turkey meat that is less than 165 degrees Fahrenheit or 74 degrees Celsius will potentially lead to foodborne illness.